Travel Victoria logo Travel Victoria - accommodation and visitor guide

-The coastal town of Rye is situated on the popular holiday destination of the Mornington Peninsula, nestled between Tootgarook and Blairgowrie.
+The coastal town of Rye is situated on the popular holiday destination of the Mornington Peninsula, nestled between Rosebud and Blairgowrie.

 Point Nepean Road is Rye's main thoroughfare, running parallel to the town's bay beach.
 The main concentration of shops is located east of Dundas Street and includes a hotel, eateries, a major supermarket and other retailers.